-December 31,

-2012 2012 2011

-(In tho usands)

-Current net deferred tax assets \$ 2,478 \$ 6,664

-Noncurrent net deferred tax assets 4,629
+December 31, 2013 2012 (In tho usands) Current net deferred tax (liabilities) assets \$ (3,716) \$ 2,478 Noncurrent net deferred tax assets 3,362 4,629 Net deferred tax (liabilities) assets \$ (354) \$ 7,107

-Noncurrent deferred tax liabilities 4,751

-Net deferred tax assets \$ 7,107 \$ 1,913

-We establish a valuation allowance when we consider it more likely-than-not that some portion or all of the deferred tax assets will not be realized.
-The valuation allowance as of December 31, 2012 is associated with net operating loss carryforwards we acquired in our acquisition of Loopt.
-We established a valuation allowance for the carryforwards at acquisition because we believe it is more-likely-than-not that a portion of these carryforwards will not be realized.
+We establish a valuation allowance when we consider it more-likely-than-not that some portion or all of the deferred tax assets will not be realized.
+We believe uncertainty exists regarding the realizability of certain operating losses and have, therefore, established a valuation allowance for this portion of the deferred tax asset.
 Future changes in the valuation allowance associated with these deferred tax assets will be recognized as a reduction or increase to income tax expense.
-As of December 31, 2011, we did not establish a valuation allowance on any of our deferred tax assets as we believe it was more-likely-than-not that we would realize the benefits of our deferred tax assets.